Combined Master of Nursing/Primary Health Care Nurse Practitioner Certificate (MN/PHCNP)

 Preparing tomorrow’s health care leaders

-Conveniently located in downtown Toronto, the Daphne Cockwell School of Nursing at Ryerson is a hub for advancing nursing knowledge and transforming nursing practice.
+Conveniently located in downtown Toronto, the Daphne Cockwell School of Nursing is a hub for advancing nursing knowledge and transforming nursing practice.

 Our faculty members are leaders in their fields – researchers, clinicians, and gifted educators whose caring and commitment create an unparalleled learning environment.

 Our students are smart, committed professionals preparing to take their careers to the next level in:

 - Advanced practice

 We offer them rich, rewarding opportunities for practice, education and research, and support their success with resources like our Advanced Health Assessment Lab, monthly research colloquia, Faculty Advisors, and dedicated Graduate Placement Coordinators.